GeoBosh/Rdpack/README.md

       ~/mypackage/man/abcde.Rd: 67: unknown macro '\insertRef'

-These warnings are harmless - the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R~session.
-See below for a way to inspect help pages directly from Rd files.
+These warnings are harmless - the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R session<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>.
+Even better, use the function `viewRd()` described below to view the required help file.

-If you care, here is what happens.
-These warnings appear because `devtools` reroutes the help command to process the developer's Rd sources (rather than the documentation in the installed directory) but doesn't tell `parse_Rd` where to look for additional macros.
-Indeed, the message above shows that the error is in processing a source Rd file in the development directory of the package and that the call to `parse_Rd` specifies only the file.
+<a id="orga7389b8"></a>

+# Viewing Rd files

+A function, `viewRd()`, to view Rd files in the source directory of a package was introduced in version 0.4-23 of `Rdpack`.
+A typical user call would look something like:

+    Rdpack::viewRd("./man/filename.Rd")

+By default the requested help page is shown in text format.
+To open the page in a browser, set argument 'type' to "html":

+    Rdpack::viewRd("./man/filename.Rd", type = "html")

+`viewRd()` renders references and citations correctly, since it understands Rd macros.

+Users of 'devtools' can use `viewRd` in place of `help()` to view rendered Rd sources in development mode.
+This should work also in development mode on any platform (e.g. RStudio, Emacs/ESS, Rgui).

-<a id="org0d8f9d1"></a>
+<a id="org1b28c8c"></a>

 # Using Rdpack::reprompt()

-<a id="orga73b37e"></a>
+<a id="org1b50b83"></a>

 ## What it does